 Trust funding is the process of transferring your assets to your trust.
 Funding your trust is an important part of the estate planning process.
-If your assets are not transferred to your trust, a guardianship may be necessary if you become incapacitated and a probate would be necessary upon death.
+If your assets are not transferred to your trust, a guardianship may be necessary if you become incapacitated, and a probate would be necessary upon death.
 This can save time and money for your heirs and help ensure your assets are distributed more quickly and efficiently.

 Our experienced attorneys provide detailed instructions and advise clients concerning how each asset in their trusts should be properly funded.
-To learn more about a customized trust funding plan, give Ball Morse Lowe a call today at (405) 701-5355 or email email@example.com.
+To learn more about a customized trust funding plan, call Ball Morse Lowe today at (405) 701-5355 or email email@example.com.

 The attorneys at Ball Morse Lowe have built a respected reputation over the decades for providing sophisticated counsel in complex oil, gas, and energy law matters, business law cases, transactions, estate planning, and family law matters.
 We take pride in assisting individuals and families with their legal concerns.
 Personable and responsive, our lawyers craft documents and develop strategies tailored to each client's unique goals and needs.